taylorplewe/snes-demos/orca/README.md

-My first experience with drawing & animating sprites
+My first experience with showing & animating sprites on the super nintendo

 ![orca](orca.gif)